 When space is tight be clever with your storage options, you can easily add a shelf or two and if it has pegs then all the better – they’re fabulous for hanging cleaning brushes, spare candles and baskets from.

 A wooden countertop adds contrast between these two similar toned shades whilst the white gives a pop of contrast.
-However, if you want a truly practical surface within your laundry closet, use kitchen countertop ideas as your inspiration – stones and composites are tough and just about maintenance-free.
+However, if you want a truly practical surface within your laundry closet, use kitchen countertop ideas as your inspiration for laundry countertop ideas – stones and composites are tough and just about maintenance-free.

 9. Go for a bold and beautiful color scheme

-Anything goes in a small, often hidden space, so those favorite kitchen color ideas you’ve always fancied but haven't dared to embrace can make an appearance.
+Anything goes in a small laundry room, and it's often a hidden space, so those favorite kitchen color ideas you’ve always fancied but haven't dared to embrace can make an appearance.

 Haymarket No. 47 by Myland gives this small laundry closet a burst of color that will stop you nodding off whilst doing the chores.
 It will brighten up a dark space and we love the contrasting crimson that’s used on the shelving.
 It’s called Huguenot No. 49, and has hints of magenta and orange to add depth.